Why Cheap Hosting Makes WordPress Sites Vulnerable to Hackers

-Why WordPress Sites Built on Cheap Hosting Get Hacked
+Why WordPress Sites on Cheap Hosting Get Hacked

-WordPress sites get compromised regularly, and the majority of those incidents share a common factor: they are running on shared hosting accounts that cost a few pounds per month.
+WordPress sites get compromised regularly, and the majority of those incidents share a common factor: they run on shared hosting accounts that cost a few pounds per month.
 This is not a coincidence.
-There is a direct and measurable connection between the hosting environment a WordPress site runs on and the likelihood that it will be compromised.
-Understanding that connection is the difference between a site that is an asset and a site that is a liability waiting to be exploited.
+There is a measurable connection between the hosting environment a WordPress site runs on and the likelihood that it will be exploited.

-This article explains why cheap hosting creates the conditions for WordPress hacks, what actually happens in these compromises, what you can do if your site is already on cheap hosting, and what you need in a hosting environment for WordPress to be genuinely secure.
+This article explains how cheap hosting creates conditions that make WordPress hacks more likely, what happens during a compromise, what you can do if your site is already on budget hosting, and what a hosting environment needs to support genuinely secure WordPress operation.

-The most common WordPress compromise is not a sophisticated zero-day attack against your specific site.
-It is automated exploitation of known vulnerabilities across thousands of sites simultaneously, running on shared hosting infrastructure that makes exploitation easier than it needs to be.
+The most common WordPress compromise is not a sophisticated targeted attack.
+It is automated exploitation of known vulnerabilities across thousands of sites simultaneously, running on shared infrastructure that makes exploitation easier than it needs to be.

-The attack workflow is automated.
-Bots scan the internet continuously looking for WordPress sites hosted on shared IP addresses.
-They identify the sites, probe them for known vulnerabilities in WordPress core, in common plugins, and in common themes.
+The attack workflow follows a predictable pattern.
+Bots scan the internet continuously, looking for WordPress sites hosted on shared IP addresses.
+They identify sites, probe them for known vulnerabilities in WordPress core, popular plugins, and common themes.
 When a vulnerability is found, the bot attempts to exploit it.
-If successful, it injects a backdoor that gives the attacker ongoing access even if the initial vulnerability is patched.
-The backdoor typically allows the attacker to upload files, execute PHP code, create new admin accounts, and use the compromised server to send spam, host phishing pages, or mine cryptocurrency.
+If successful, it injects a backdoor that gives the attacker ongoing access even if the initial vulnerability gets patched later.

 Cheap hosting companies make their money by packing as many sites onto each server as possible.
-More sites means more revenue per server.
-The incentive to invest in security hardening, proper isolation, modern PHP versions, and proactive monitoring is limited because it reduces the number of sites per server and therefore reduces revenue.
-The customer bears the cost of the security compromises that result.
+The incentive to invest in security hardening, proper isolation, modern PHP versions, and proactive monitoring is limited, because those improvements reduce the number of sites per server and therefore reduce revenue.
+The customer bears the cost of security compromises that result.

 If you are evaluating whether your current setup needs attention, a thorough WordPress security audit can help identify the specific vulnerabilities present in your hosting environment and WordPress installation.